phiresky/masters-thesis/manuscript.md

 Instead of using only a single attention function, [@att] uses multiple independent attention heads.
 The inputs ($Q, K, V$) of each of the heads
-$1,\dots,n$ as well as the concatenated output is transformed with a separately learned dense layers (described as weight matrices $W_i^Q, W_i^K, W_i^V, W^O$).
+$1,\dots,n$ as well as the concatenated output is transformed with separately learned dense layers (described as weight matrices $W_i^Q, W_i^K, W_i^V, W^O$).
 The full multi-head attention module $\text{MHA}()$ thus looks like this: